 Paraiso ni Anton – a small grotto.

 The Bangui Wind Farm is definitely worth a visit.
 I love the sea breeze blowing through my hair and the view of the giant wind turbines.
-There is a P50 entrance fee and you also get a chance to ride a pony for P20.
+You can also get a chance to ride a pony for a small fee.

 Parola ng Cape Bojeador / Burgos Lighthouse

 It was a nice visit to this historical 120-year-old lighthouse where we enjoyed taking photos.
 We met a young couple who had their prenup shots here.
-From the tower, you can have a view of the South China Sea.
+From the tower, you can get a gorgeous view of South China Sea.

 Kapurpurwan Rock Formation

-After Kapurpurwan, we waited for almost two hours for the bus in the highway that it was already dark before we were able to get on the bus to La Union.
-Buses usually come by 30 minutes to an hour gap only but they said that after 5pm you’re going to wait longer.
+After having fun in Kapurpurwan, we waited for almost two hours for the bus in the highway that it was already dark before we were able to get on the bus bound for Manila.
+Buses usually come by 30 minutes to an hour gap only, but they said that after 5pm you’re going to wait much longer.
 Thanks to our tricycle driver who stayed to accompany us while waiting.

 La Union Surfing